 Send citation to:

-Yousefian A, Rafiei A, Yazdani Z. Rheumatoid Arthritis After COVID-19: Exploring Epidemiological, Clinical, and Autoimmune Reactivity Perspectives.
-Res Mol Med (RMM) 2024; 12 (3)
+Yousefian A, Rafiei A, Yazdani Z. Exploring Epidemiological, Clinical, and Autoimmune Reactivity Perspectives of Rheumatoid Arthritis After COVID-19.
+Res Mol Med (RMM) 2024; 12 (3) :57-66

 URL: http://rmm.mazums.ac.ir/article-1-584-en.html

-1- Molecular and Cell Biology Research Center, Department of Immunology, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, IR Iran 2 Department of Immunology, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, IR Iran
+1- Department of Immunology, Molecular and Cell Biology Research Center, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, Iran.

-2- Molecular and Cell Biology Research Center, Department of Immunology, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, IR Iran 2 Department of Immunology, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, IR Iran , rafiei1710@gmail.com
+2- Department of Immunology, Molecular and Cell Biology Research Center, Faculty of Medicine, Mazandaran University of Medical Sciences, Sari, Iran. , rafiei1710@gmail.com

-Results: New-onset RA symptoms were most frequently observed within 2 to 16 weeks post-infection, with a higher incidence in women.
-Common laboratory findings included elevated CRP and ESR levels, along with positive rheumatoid factor (RF) and anti-citrullinated protein antibodies (ACPA).
+Results: New-onset RA symptoms are most frequently observed within 2 to 16 weeks post-infection, with a higher incidence in women.
+Common laboratory findings included elevated C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR) levels, along with positive rheumatoid factor (RF) and anti-citrullinated protein antibodies (ACPAs).
 In some cases, a genetic predisposition was also identified, suggesting an interaction between genetic and environmental factors.
-Despite the viral context, diagnosis and treatment strategies largely aligned with standard RA protocols.
-RA onset or exacerbation following COVID-19 vaccination appeared to be rare, and vaccination benefits continue to outweigh associated risks.
+Despite the viral context, diagnosis and treatment strategies are largely aligned with standard RA protocols.
+RA onset or exacerbation following COVID-19 vaccination appears to be rare, and the benefits of vaccination continue to outweigh the associated risks.

-Conclusion: While current evidence indicates a possible link between SARS-CoV-2 infection and RA pathogenesis, available studies remain limited in scope and sample size.
+Conclusion: Although current evidence suggests a potential association between SARS-CoV-2 infection and the pathogenesis of RA, existing studies are limited in scope and sample size.
 Further large-scale, longitudinal research is required to substantiate these findings and better understand the underlying mechanisms.

 Type of Study: review | Subject: Immunology